-Effective university-business collaboration requires mutual understanding (e.g. Dowling, 2015), and developing this demands investment of time and effort.
-Scientists would benefit from a greater appreciation of business drivers, needs and constraints, and we propose that business (e.g. insurers) would be aided by understanding the answer to two questions: What motivates academics to do specific work?
+Thus, effective university-business collaboration requires mutual understanding (e.g. Dowling, 2015), and developing this demands investment of time and effort.
+Scientists would benefit from a greater appreciation of business drivers, needs and constraints, and we propose that industry (e.g. insurers) would be aided by understanding the answer to two questions: What motivates academics to do specific work?
 And, reciprocally, what might constrain them?
-By demystifying the motives of university scientists, this paper aims to make it easier to develop collaborations that are feasible and produce timely outputs, illustrated with a case study of the insurance sector.
+By demystifying the motives of university scientists, this paper aims to make it easier to develop collaborations that are feasible and produce timely outputs, perhaps to inform model creation and decision-making in insurance.